12 Days of Xmas

 Miracle on 34th Street (1947)

 Retail stores are having a tough go this year, and commercialization of the holiday season is at an all-time high (or so it feels).
 Not too long ago Macy's was a rising department store star trying to position itself as THE trusted brand/thought leader.
 Kris Kringle may be the real deal or less so; nevertheless, he certainly seems to be able to navigate toy/holiday gift supply chain shortages like a 5-star hotel concierge crossed golden keys bearer.Making referrals (in the movie) outside traditional purview, Santa ultimately proves his loyalty to the children rather than a particular store.
 This in turn proves a great marketing stunt.
 The movie doubles as a plug for Macy's and a satisfying family movie.
 Miracle on 34th street provides a glimpse into the meteoric rise of mass consumerization of the holiday season that took hold starting in the 1950s.At the same time, Jerry Klinger (2018) writes in San Diego Jewish World regarding the film, "There is a universality about Miracle on 34th Street that happily is for those who will suspend disbelief with belief.
-We dispel our cynicism with the possibility of love."
+We dispel our cynicism with the possibility of love."---

 Synopsis